 What is the process of legal debt collection?

-The process of collecting legal debts is typically done in four stages: Letter Before Action, Legal Claim, County Court Judgment, and Enforcement.
+The process of collecting undisputed commercial debts is typically done in four stages: Pre-Issue Letter, Claim Form, County Court Judgment, and thereafter Enforcement.

-- Letters Before Action: Before issuing any legal proceedings, a letter before action should be sent to a debtor
+- Pre-Issue Letter: Before issuing any legal proceedings, a letter before action should be sent to a debtor

-- Legal Claim: If you send a letter before action to your debtor but do not receive a satisfactory response then the next stage is to issue legal proceedings through the County Court.
-You will send the debtor a court form requiring them to pay the debt, plus interest and costs within 14 days.
+- Claim Form: If you send a Pre-Issue Letter to your debtor but do not receive a satisfactory response then the next stage is to issue legal proceedings through the County Court.
+You will send the debtor a claim form requiring them to pay the debt, plus interest and costs compensation, if applicable within 14 days.

-- County Court Judgment: This is a court order that confirms that the debtor has defaulted on their payment.
+- County Court Judgment: Also referred to as a CCJ.
+This is a court order that confirms the debtor has defaulted on their payment.
 A CCJ can be obtained immediately after the expiry date of the Claim.
-The CCJ is the final decision by the Court which gives you the power to take enforcement action to collect the debt.
+The CCJ gives you the power to take enforcement action to collect the debt.

-- Enforcement: Once a CCJ has been obtained, it is then possible to “enforce” that debt immediately.
-Total debts, including costs and interest amounting to £600 and under, are sent to the county court bailiff.
-Total debts of over £600 we will send to an enforcement officer.
-We find this is the most appropriate method of enforcement based on our 40 years of experience and expertise in similar cases.
+- Enforcement: Once a CCJ has been obtained, it is then possible in most cases to “enforce” immediately.
+Enforcement of a judgment order under £600.00 can be enforced using a Warrant of Control, this is issued to the County Court Bailiff.
+A judgment order more than £600.00 can be enforced using a Writ of Control, this can then be issued to a Hight Court Enforcement Officer.
+We find this is the most appropriate method of enforcement based on over 40 years experience and expertise in similar cases.

 What is the Late Payment of Commercial Debts (Interest) Act 1998?

-The Late Payment of Commercial Debts (Interest) Act 1998 has two purposes for debt recovery.
+The Late Payment of Commercial Debts (Interest) Act 1998, as amended, has two purposes for debt recovery.

 First, the Act seeks to compensate creditors for the late payment of debts.
 Secondly, the Act is also used to deter late payment.
-The Act only applies to the commercial supply of goods and services where you don’t have any provision for interest in your terms of business.
 The Act extends to businesses and public sector organisations in England, Scotland and Northern Ireland.

-In summary, for invoices that are not paid on time, the act enables you to claim interest, compensation and your reasonable costs of collecting the debt where these exceed the compensation.
-The reasonable costs of collecting debt only apply for orders placed after 16 March 2013.
+In summary, for invoices that are not paid on time, the Act enables you to claim interest, compensation and your reasonable costs of collecting the debt where these exceed the compensation.